chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 	- return statistics (mean, std, min, max), which should be based on the daily **percent** return (i.e. $return*100$)
 - T2 ("Annual return characteristics"): Using _**annualized**_ returns, output information about the distribution of returns across firms in each industry-state combination.
 (Compute statistics you think are useful!)
 	- Use the daily returns (the raw value, not the percent return) to compute the **exact** annual return.
 It might help to try to write out the math; try to write out a formula that uses 5 days of returns to compute the total week's return.
 Then you can extrapolate the "computational steps embedded" in that formula to do an entire year.
+	- Your resulting temporary data structure after this should have one observation per firm per year.
 	- HINT: Load the following "test unit" dataframe.
 You should get 61.051% and -1.0% returns for each firm, respectively.

 ```